sahilbajaj2004/sahilbajaj2004/README.md

 These days, I get fired up about:

-🤖 software automation that frees up brainspace for the good stuff 🕸 turning ideas into web apps/tools people actually enjoy using ⚡ web performance—because milliseconds matter
+🤖 software automation that frees up brainspace for the good stuff<br>
+🕸 turning ideas into web apps/tools people actually enjoy using<br>
+⚡ web performance—because milliseconds matter<br>
 🌐 open source, for the love of giving back<br>